appcelerator-archive/titanium_mobile_blackberry/README.md

 2) Download the most recent BlackBerry Titanium SDK from http://preview.appcelerator.com/studio/bb.
 The BB team will be posting frequent updates.

 3) Unzip the file down a location that does not include spaces in the path name.
-This is a temporary issue and will be fixed.
+This has been fixed in release "3.1.0.300

 4) Unzip the StarterApp.zip file located at http://preview.appcelerator.com/studio/bb/ somewhere where it is easy to find (i.e. the Desktop) and no spaces in path.
 The StarterApp is listed under the install instructions.

 5) Launch Titanium Studio.
 You may wish to have a separate workspace for BB development to make it easy to switch between settings.
 In the Preferences panel under Titanium Studio > Preferences from the main menu select Titanium Studio and then Titanium.
-In the Titanium SDK Home edit box put the location to the BlackBerry Titanium SDK that you downloaded in step 7.
-Note the previous value so that you can return back to do iOS, Android or Mobile Web development (it's generally /Users/username/Library/Application Support/Titanium/) on Mac.
 In the BlackBerry NDK Home box put the path to the NDK downloaded in step 2.
 It by default lives in /Applications/bbndk on MAc.
-In the Simulator IP box enter the IP address you noted in step 5.
+In the Simulator IP box enter the IP address you noted in step 5 BlackBerry tools setup above.

 6) Still within Titanium Studio go to File > Import... > Titanium > Existing Titanium Project and in the Project Directory box enter the location of the StarterApp that was unzipped in step 6.

 7) Select the "StarterApp" Project in the project explorer, select the "Run" drop down and choose "BlackBerry Simulator".

 8) You may also use Titanium Studio to create a new BlackBerry project.
 Make sure when creating the new project there are no spaces in the project path.
-Note most of the default templates are still being worked and will not be displayed correctly on the simulator or device.
+Spaces are allowed in release "3.1.0.300.
+Note most of the default templates are still being worked on and will not be displayed correctly on the simulator or device.
 Most of this has to do missing flow layout functionality that the team is busy working on.

 9) To display Ti.APP.info for your application you need to use the command line / BB tools for now until Studio can read the logs.
 Here's the steps: